Registered with U.S. Patent & Trademark Office.

 3) Texture in the vinyl coating.
 Smooth vinyl coatings won't help and a true "paper" has no vinyl coating at all.

 Remember, you must have all three characteristics in your new wallpaper or it will look equally bumpy as the textured wall.
 If you can't find a wallpaper with all three characteristics, then you will need to invest in additional prep work to eliminate a bumpy finished look.
 First, let's define how bumpy your textured walls really are?
-0 = smooth glass.
+0 = smooth as glass.
 10 = stucco!

 Wallpaper Stores